-Two weeks ago, we presented some of the obstacles you see preventing parents from taking more vacations.
-Since then, eight more of you filled out our feedback form and provided us with your input.
+On another page, we presented some of the obstacles preventing parents from taking more vacations.
+Since then, eight of our members provided their input.
 THANK YOU for your engagement.
 THIS is why we launched #TakeFamilyTime.

 The practical side of us understands that having 58% of American parents (and other adults with children in their home) NOT utilizing all of their paid time off means fewer clients for travel advisors, fewer cruise cabins sold, fewer hotel rooms filled, etc.